-- TCS will assess your invention for its commercial potential by evaluating its technical strength, market potential, patentability and strength as if issued as a patent.
-We will also take into consideration whether a prototype exists or proof of principle experiments are complete, as well as whether a potential commercial partner has already been identified or has expressed interest.
-If your invention is considered to be a reasonable risk, a patent application will be filed.
+In any case, TCS will assess your invention for its commercial potential by evaluating its technical strength, market potential, and patentability.
+We will also consider whether a prototype exists or proof of principle experiments are complete, as well as whether a potential commercial partner has already been identified or has expressed interest.
+If we believe your invention has commercial potential, we will file a patent application.

 Confidential Disclosure Agreements (CDA)